IBEX Family & Friends Program

 In light of the current conflicts in the Middle East, how safe is it to travel to Israel?

 Rest assured that the IBEX Office does not want to put you in harm’s way.
-We won’t let the IBEX students go to Israel if we are convinced it is not safe, and we won’t pull the trigger on the Family and Friends trip (mid-January) if we have any concerns.
+We won’t let the IBEX students go to Israel if we are convinced it is not safe, and we won’t pull the trigger on the Family and Friends trip (mid-January) if we have any significant concerns.
 We don’t go near Gaza during our trip, we don’t hang around border crossings, and we don’t match the profile that terrorists pursue (people in uniform).

 In every part of the world, we cannot avoid random events over which we have absolutely no control.
 Nevertheless, Israel is an amazingly safe place to be.
 Dr. Grisanti has been to Israel 25 times and has never felt unsafe.
 Events like those that took place during the late spring and summer are not commonplace at all.
 In the end, we trust God’s providence and we are in continuous communication with people who know the status of travel in Israel.